- During what has become the largest teleworking experiment globally, effective internal business communication is more pivotal than ever

 This is why using the correct tools for internal communication is vital during a time when everyone is WFH.
 Within the office environment, discussing projects or campaign ideas often happens in person, which facilitates clear communication, whereas some important aspects may get lost in online traffic.

-If you are able to use a tool which facilitates communication whilst creating platforms to concisely track the progress of different projects and gather all steps taken for all relevant team members to follow, less information will go lost or will be missed out on, and the chances of miscommunication will likely decrease.
+If you are able to use a tool which facilitates better internal communication whilst creating platforms to concisely track the progress of different projects and gather all steps taken for all relevant team members to follow, less information will go lost or will be missed out on, and the chances of miscommunication will likely decrease.

 Finally, and perhaps the most vital part of communicating online whilst most of your employees are WFH, is whether the tool you are using is practical to manage.
 Especially as a team manager or CEO, it is important to consider whether you are able to gain insight into the wider picture of what is going on within your company and what people are working on through the tools they are using.